 Concurrently, an entrepreneurial scholar, Dr. Scott Shane, ostensibly believes the United States has surrendered its global lead in technology.
-(See Is the U.S. in Danger of Becoming Second-Rate in High Tech?)
+(See Why U.S. Appears Trailing China in High Tech Investments.)

 “Inspiring student appreciation and excitement for STEM programs and careers is critical to ensure our nation’s prosperous future,” said Linda P. Rosen, CEO of Change the Equation, in a press release from Microsoft.

 “These surveys show that parents and students want a greater focus on STEM in K-12 schools and realize the importance of STEM skills not only to obtain a good job, but for the economy at large,” she added.

 Microsoft has been in the forefront of the visa movement.
 Microsoft is also doing its best to get parents and young people interested in the benefits of “STEM” studies.

 The tech giant released a national study on how to inspire the next generation of doctors, scientists, software developers and engineers back in 2011.
 Microsoft’s goal was (and still is) to accelerate interest in STEM careers.

 “In today’s globally competitive and technologically driven economy, the jobs available to our country’s young people increasingly depend on the quality of the education and skills they acquire,” said Brad Smith, Microsoft’s general counsel and senior vice president in the same press release.